-How can AI help to improve your instructional design workflow?
+Ways you can use AI help to improve your instructional design workflow

 When I was a kid I loved watching Star Trek the Next Generation, and I always thought it would be beyond cool if I could have a computer that worked with me just like the one on the show.
 As soon as I started playing around with Open AI’s ChatGPT 3.5, my first thought was, “WOW!
 It IS the Computer from Star Trek!
 It’s finally here!”.
 I was so excited to start working with it and bringing it into my instructional design workflows.